Teaching Financial Literacy

 As with many subjects, much about the way financial literacy is taught in schools goes beyond what is done in individual classrooms.

-Currently, 14 states require personal finance be taught to all students, and that number has nearly tripled in recent years.
+Currently, 25 states require personal finance be taught to all students, a number that has nearly quintupled in recent years.
 “In June of 2019, only five states required personal finance,” Pelletier says.

-Recent bills requiring such education have passed overwhelmingly in Georgia, Florida, and Michigan, and the concept has bipartisan support, Pelletier says.
+Pennsylvania, Wisconsin, and Oregon are the most recent to mandate it, and the concept has bipartisan support, Pelletier says.
 “There's a couple other states that seem to have a decent probability of passing a bill,” he adds.

 “I personally think it's a social justice issue,” Pelletier says.
 “It's least likely to be brought to the students who need it the most.
 I know a lot of people hate mandates, but if you don't require it, what we do see is it's hard to get taught.”